-However, if the income is below set thresholds (see below) and certain criteria is met, it can be excused from filing returns by completing the Non-active trust declaration - IR633 in mylR.
+However, if the income is below set thresholds (see below) and certain criteria is met, it can be excused from filing returns by completing the Non-active trust declaration - IR633 in myIR.

-If it subsequently becomes active again, eg. derives income in a future year, then it must send in a return.
+If it subsequently becomes active again, for example it derives income in a future year, then it must send in a return.